 Slow Cooker Chipotle Chili is smoky and delicious, perfect for Game Day or any busy night of the week.
 I love smoky flavors, perhaps because I yearn for warmer summer days with the smokiness of grilling.
 Winters are long here in Connecticut so I’m always holding onto anything that reminds me of summertime.
 This chili gets its smokiness from chipotle peppers and smoked paprika, two of my go-to ingredients when I want a little heat and smoke.
 Sponsored by Peapod.

 When the weather turns cooler, I immediately think of chili.
 There’s something hearty and satisfying about a bowl of chili on a cool Fall or cold winter day.
-I developed this smoky slow cooker chili recipe for Peapod as part of a weekly meal plan.
 It’s an easy recipe, perfect for busy weeknights, lazy weekends, or Game Day entertaining.

 Meal Prep Tips: